shaelm/Toronto-Transit-Commision-Delay-Mining/README.md

 # Running the code #

 You can recreate the processed datasets or just run the regressor and frequent pattern mining.
+Please make sure that a folder called 'datasets' exists with the datasets shown above, and a folder named 'processed_data' also exists.
+Both should be at the root level, on the same one as the python files.

 ### Run the regression
 1. Run "python random_forest.py"